agridvn/agrid-js/README.md

 ### React (`@agrid/react`)

 - Install: `npm install agrid-js @agrid/react`
-- Wrap your app with `PostHogProvider` and use hooks `usePostHog`, `useFeatureFlagEnabled`.
+- Wrap your app with `AgridProvider` and use hooks `useAgrid`, `useFeatureFlagEnabled`.
 - Requires `react >= 16.8.0` and a compatible `agrid-js` per peer dependencies.

 ### Node.js (`agrid-node`)

 - Install: `npm install agrid-node`
 - Requires `node >= 20`.
-- Use the `PostHog` client to send server-side events, feature flags, and identification.
+- Use the `Agrid` client to send server-side events, feature flags, and identification.